fkarg/fkarg.github.io/drafts/rat-meetup.md

 It's hard to say exactly what would define an 'experienced' rationalist, though Yudkowski or Zvi or Scott Alexander or .... would constitute such.
 But, having people like that is probably less important than having people who havea experience with _other_ rationalist meetups - how they are organized, and what works for them.

 (link!)
-Sure, 'how to organize a LW meetup' is a great guide - and one we consulted frequently -  but having seen an implementation in person as a reference is worth a lot.
+Surely, 'how to organize a LW meetup' is a great guide - and one we consulted frequently -  but having seen an implementation in person as a reference is worth a lot.

 And, luckily, we had people with 'community' experience. `wilm` experienced how the Berlin community organized itself, `Felix` visited them before as well, and both of them as well as  others attended previous meetups at Congress (actually, `Felix` created his LW account to announce a Congress Meetup) or the European Community Weekend regularly held in Berlin.

-Anyways, having people who had community experience was increadibly helpful for initial formation and later iteration
+Anyways, having people who had community experience was incredibly helpful for initial formation and later iteration

 ### Make it noticable, that your meetup might not be in English